 \section{Abstract}

-We present a logspace algorithm that constructs a canonical intersection model for a given proper circular-arc graph, where \emph{canonical} means that models of isomorphic graphs are equal.
-This implies that the recognition and the isomorphism problems for this class of graphs are solvable in logspace.
-For a broader class of concave-round graphs, that still possess (not necessarily proper) circular-arc models, we show that those can also be constructed canonically in logspace.
-As a building block for these results, we show how to compute canonical models of circular-arc hypergraphs in logspace, which are also known as matrices with the \emph{circular-ones property}.
-Finally, we consider the search version of the Star System Problem that consists in reconstructing a graph from its closed neighborhood hypergraph.
-We solve it in logspace for the classes of proper circular-arc, concave-round, and co-convex graphs.
+We present a logspace algorithm that constructs a canonical intersection model for a given proper circular-arc graph, where \emph{canonical} means that isomorphic graphs receive identical models.
+This implies that the recognition and the isomorphism problems for these graphs are solvable in logspace.
+For the broader class of concave-round graphs, which still possess (not necessarily proper) circular-arc models, we show that a canonical circular-arc model can also be constructed in logspace.
+As a building block for these results, we design a logspace algorithm for computing canonical circular-arc models of circular-arc hypergraphs; this important class of hypergraphs corresponds to matrices with the \emph{circular ones property}.

+Furthermore, we consider the Star System Problem that consists in reconstructing a graph from its closed neighborhood hypergraph.
+We show that this problem is solvable in logarithmic space for the classes of proper circular-arc, concave-round, and co-convex graphs.